lagdo/facades/README.md

 This package provides base classes for service facades implementations.

 The goal of the separation between this package and the framework related ones is to make the facades portable across different frameworks.
-Once defined, a facade can be use without any change with various frameworks, provided that a package for this framework is available.
+A service facade can be use without any change with various frameworks, provided that a package for this framework is available, or a `PSR-11` container can be provided.

 The following packages are currently available:
 - Symfony: https://github.com/lagdo/symfony-facades